thi-ng/umbrella/packages/column-store/README.md

 ## About

-In-memory column store database with customizable column types, extensible query engine, bitfield indexing for query acceleration, JSON serialization with optional RLE compression.
+In-memory column store database with customizable column types, extensible query engine with support for nested queries, bitfield indexing for query acceleration, JSON serialization with optional RLE compression.

 ## Column storage